 Fieldwork: ILHR Fellows conduct fieldwork through summer internships at placement sites for which they have applied and been selected, generally for 10 to 12 weeks.
 The nature of the fieldwork experience varies according to placement site, but may include direct client interaction, legal research, work on domestic campaigns, attending relevant meetings, drafting research or policy papers, and general institutional support as assigned by the host institution.

 - For more information about the nature of activities at particular placement sites, review internship reports of the PILC Summer Funding Program(NYU NetID and password required).

-During the 2012-13 academic year, there were 34 IHRL Fellows, with fieldwork placements at 25 prominent institutions, inter-governmental, governmental and non-governmental.
+During the 2012-13 academic year, there were 34 ILHR Fellows, with fieldwork placements at 25 prominent institutions, inter-governmental, governmental and non-governmental.

-See a list of all ILHR Fellows and Intern Placements.
+See a list of all ILHR Fellows and internship placements.